isabo/DubStash/README.md

 DubStash
 ========

-DubStash is a fast semantic template engine for HTML.
+DubStash is a fast, lightweight and simple semantic template engine for HTML.

 * Use it in a client-side browser or on a back-end Node.js server.
-* Compile a template at runtime, then use it repeatedly with different data.
+* Compile a template once, then use it repeatedly with different data.
 * Optionally, precompile templates to Javascript at build time for even faster loading.
+* Weight: < 6.5 KB

 ## tl;dr